percona/pgsm-docs/docs/configuration.md

 In version 1.0.0 and earlier, the parameter type is "integer" and the default value is 1.
 This means that the query shows placeholders instead of the actual data

-### pg_stat_monitor.pgsm_max_buckets

-Values:

-- Min: 1
-- Max: 20000
-- Default: 10

-Server restart - YES

-``pg_stat_monitor`` accumulates the information in the form of buckets.
-All the aggregated information is bucket based.
-This parameter is used to set the number of buckets the system can have.
-For example, if this parameter is set to 2, then the system will create two buckets.
-First, the system will add all the information into the first bucket.
-After its lifetime (defined in the [pg_stat_monitor.pgsm_bucket_time](#pg-stat-monitorpgsm-bucket-time) parameter) expires, it will switch to the second bucket, reset all the counters and repeat the process.

-### pg_stat_monitor.pgsm_bucket_time

-Values:

-- Min: 1
-- Max: 2147483647
-- Default: 60

-Server restart - YES

-This parameter is used to set the lifetime of the bucket.
-System switches between buckets on the basis of [pg_stat_monitor.pgsm_bucket_time](#pg-stat-monitorpgsm-bucket-time).

-### pg_stat_monitor.pgsm_histogram_min

-Values:

-- Min: 0
-- Max: 50000000
-- Default: 1

-Server restart - YES

-The minimum execution time for a query to appear in histogram output (in ms).
-Starting with version 2.0.0, this parameter can be set as a decimal value, allowing to output queries with the execution time less than 1 ms.

-### pg_stat_monitor.pgsm_histogram_max

-Values:

-- Min: 10
-- Max: 50000000
-- Default: 10000

-Server restart - YES

-This parameter sets the upper bound of the query execution time for the histogram output (in ms).
-Starting with version 2.0.0, you can set a decimal value for this parameter thus fine-tuning the output to more precision.

-### pg_stat_monitor.pgsm_histogram_buckets

-Values:

-- Min: 2
-- Max: 50
-- Default: 20

-Server restart - YES

-This parameter sets the maximum number of histogram buckets.
-Starting with version 1.1.0, the maximum value is changed to 50.

-Starting with version 2.0.0, on server startup `pg_stat_monitor` calculates the maximum number of buckets that can be created for the time range specified in `pgsm_histogram_min`/`pgsm_histogram_max` and compares it with the number of buckets specified by the user.
-If the calculated number falls below the user configuration, the warning is written to the server log.

-### pg_stat_monitor.pgsm_query_shared_buffer

-Values:

-- Min: 1
-- Max: 10000
-- Default: 20

-Server restart - YES

-This parameter defines the shared memory limit (in MB) allocated for a query tracked by ``pg_stat_monitor``.

 ### pg_stat_monitor.pgsm_enable_overflow

 Type: boolean.
 Default: YES